Introduction

 - Break your documents into small pieces (called “chunks”)

-- Convert each piece into a searchable format (we’ll explain how later)
+- Convert each piece into a searchable format (I’ll explain how later)

 - When someone asks a question, find the most relevant pieces